 Visit the breadth requirement page for more information.

 Students will build their course plan with their Track Advisor to ensure that their track courses meet the requirements of the MS 30-credit program.
 Students must take at least 6 credits of 6000-level graduate courses selected from Computer Science and/or related areas together with your faculty advisor.
-At most 3 points overall may be from “non-track” graduate courses.
+At most, 3 credits overall may be from “non-track” graduate courses.

 Due to a significant overlap in course material, MS students not in the Machine Learning track can only take 1 of the following courses – COMS 4771, COMS 4721, ELEN 4903, IEOR 4525, STAT 4240, STAT 4400/4241/5241 – as part of their degree requirements.